By Aly W. | First published August 4, 2018 | Last modified May 17, 2022

-Progesterone levels during the luteal phase in cisgender women are about 7 to 22 ng/mL.
-Because of previous studies using unreliable analytic methods (immunoassays without chromatography), it was thought that typical clinical dosages of oral progesterone produced luteal-phase levels of progesterone.
-Newer studies using modern and more accurate analytic methods (mass spectrometry-based assays) have shown that 100 mg/day progesterone—with or without food—achieves very low peak progesterone levels of only about 2 to 3 ng/mL and average progesterone levels over 24 hours of only about 0.1 to 0.6 ng/mL.
+Oral progesterone is the most widely used form of progesterone in transfeminine hormone therapy.
+Because of previous studies using inaccurate blood tests (immunoassays without adequate chromatographic purification), it was thought that typical therapeutic dosages of oral progesterone produced progesterone levels that reached typical luteal-phase levels in cisgender women (which range from about 7 to 22 ng/mL).
+However, newer studies using more accurate blood tests (immunoassays with adequate purification and mass spectrometry-based assays) have shown that 100 mg/day progesterone—with or without food—achieves very low peak progesterone levels of only about 2 to 3 ng/mL and average progesterone levels over 24 hours of only about 0.1 to 0.6 ng/mL.
 In accordance, oral progesterone has often shown only weak progestogenic effects in clinical studies.
-Higher doses of oral progesterone are limited by persistingly low progesterone levels as well as pronounced neurosteroid side effects caused by the first pass of progesterone through the liver.
+Higher doses of oral progesterone that might achieve better levels are limited by persistingly low progesterone levels, pronounced neurosteroid side effects caused by the first pass of progesterone through the liver, and substantial variability between individuals.
+While the progesterone levels with oral progesterone are apparently sufficient for endometrial protection in cisgender women, they are unlikely to be adequate for desired effects in transfeminine people.
 For these reasons, transfeminine people and their clinicians may wish to avoid oral progesterone if the aim is therapeutic progestogenic effects.
 Instead, non-oral forms of progesterone with greater bioavailability like rectal or injectable progesterone can be used.
 Alternatively, progestins, which are likewise fully effective progestogens, can be employed.

-It is now clear that this is not the case.
-IA is an earlier analytic method that can have issues with accuracy and reliability.
-In the case of progesterone, the problem with the use of IAs is that they have poor specificity in terms of their determinations.
-The antiserum used in determinations of progesterone with IAs cross-reacts with metabolites of progesterone like 5α-dihydroprogesterone, allopregnanolone, and pregnanolone and counts them towards the total for progesterone.
-Due to the high circulating levels of progesterone metabolites that are formed during the first pass with oral administration, this cross-reactivity has resulted in marked overestimation of progesterone levels with oral progesterone.
-Studies using improved analytic methodology with better specificity, including liquid chromatography–mass spectrometry (LC–MS)—regarded as the “gold standard” for clinical quantification of sex-hormone levels (Kuhl & Schneider, 2013; Woodward & Rumsby, 2019; Conklin & Knezevic, 2020)—as well as IAs in conjunction with adequate chromatographic separation (CS), have found that progesterone levels with oral administration are in fact very low (Kuhl, 2011; Kuhl & Schneider, 2013; Davey, 2018).
+It is now clear that this is not actually the case.
+Immunoassay is an earlier analytic method that can have issues with accuracy and reliability.
+In the case of progesterone, the problem with the use of immunoassays is that they have poor specificity in terms of their determinations.
+The antiserum used in determinations of progesterone with immunoassays cross-reacts with metabolites of progesterone like 5α-dihydroprogesterone, allopregnanolone, and pregnanolone and counts them towards the total for progesterone.
+Due to the high circulating levels of progesterone metabolites that are formed during the first pass with oral administration, this cross-reactivity has resulted in studies that have used immunoassays (e.g., Simon et al., 1993, among many others) markedly overestimating progesterone levels with oral progesterone (Nahoul et al., 1993; Nahoul & de Ziegler, 1994).
+Studies that have used analytic methods with better specificity, including liquid chromatography–mass spectrometry (LC–MS)—regarded as the “gold standard” for clinical quantification of sex-hormone levels (Kuhl & Schneider, 2013; Woodward & Rumsby, 2019; Conklin & Knezevic, 2020)—as well as immunoassays in conjunction with adequate chromatographic separation, have found that progesterone levels with oral administration of progesterone are in fact very low (Nahoul, Dehennin, & Scholler, 1987; Nahoul & de Ziegler, 1994; Levine & Watson, 2000; Kuhl, 2011; Kuhl & Schneider, 2013; Davey, 2018).

-One study using LC–MS found maximal progesterone levels of only about 2 ng/mL and average progesterone levels over a period of 24 hours of only about 0.14 ng/mL after a single 100 mg dose of oral progesterone (Levine & Watson, 2000; Kuhl & Schneider, 2013).
+A notable study using LC–MS found maximal progesterone levels of only about 2 ng/mL and average progesterone levels over a period of 24 hours of only about 0.14 ng/mL after a single 100 mg dose of oral progesterone (Levine & Watson, 2000; Kuhl & Schneider, 2013).
 Another more recent study with LC–MS found progesterone levels of around 2.5 to 3 ng/mL at peak and average progesterone levels over 24 hours of around 0.6 ng/mL after a single 100 mg dose of oral progesterone with food (Lobo et al., 2019).
-(Food is known to increase the bioavailability of oral progesterone by a few-fold—Wiki.)
+(It should be noted that intake with food is known to increase the bioavailability of oral progesterone by a few-fold (Wiki; Bijuva FDA Label; Simon et al., 1993; Prometrium FDA Review, 1996; Pickar et al., 2015).)
 These progesterone levels are well below normal luteal-phase levels of progesterone, which range from 7 to 22 ng/mL with LC–MS (Nakamoto, 2016).
-Studies that have directly compared quantification of progesterone with more reliable methods against IAs have found that IAs overestimate progesterone levels by 5- to 8-fold (Kuhl, 2011; Kuhl & Schneider, 2013; Davey, 2018).
-These findings are still relatively little-known in the scientific and medical communities.
-In any case, it’s clear that oral progesterone achieves progesterone levels that are far lower than once thought and are well below the luteal-phase levels that would be desirable for transfeminine people.
+Studies that have directly compared quantification of progesterone with immunoassays against more reliable methods have found that immunoassays overestimate progesterone levels by 5- to 8-fold (Nahoul, Dehennin, & Scholler, 1987; Nahoul & de Ziegler, 1994; Levine & Watson, 2000; Kuhl, 2011; Kuhl & Schneider, 2013; Davey, 2018).
+In one small study of a few individuals, the degree of overestimation varied from 2-fold to 40-fold with several different commercial immunoassays (Sapin et al., 2000).
+These findings are obscure and still relatively little-known in the scientific and medical communities.
+In any case, it is clear that oral progesterone achieves progesterone levels that are far lower than once thought and are well below the luteal-phase levels that would be therapeutically desirable for transfeminine people.

 A variety of perplexing findings on the clinical progestogenic effects of oral progesterone have been made over the decades and can now be readily explained by the newer data on oral progesterone with better analytic methods.
-Oral progesterone is used in clinical medicine mainly to protect the endometrium from unopposed stimulation by estrogens in menopausal cisgender women and is able to reliably prevent endometrial hyperplasia induced by estrogens even with the low progesterone levels that it achieves (Wiki).
+Oral progesterone is used in clinical medicine mainly to protect the endometrium from unopposed stimulation by estrogens in menopausal cisgender women and is able to reliably prevent endometrial hyperplasia induced by estrogens even with the low progesterone levels that typical clinical doses achieve (Wiki).
 However, oral progesterone failed to provide adequate protection against estrogen-mediated endometrial cancer risk in a large observational study (Davey, 2018).
 Oral progesterone even at very high doses also is unable to produce full endometrial transformation—a normal effect of luteal-phase levels of progesterone—whereas vaginal and injectable progesterone are effective (de Ziegler et al., 2013).
 For this reason, oral progesterone, in contrast to parenteral progesterone, is considered to be inappropriate for use in assisted reproduction (de Ziegler et al., 2013).
 Oral progesterone additionally failed to suppress testosterone levels even at high doses (400 mg/day) in cisgender males (Trollan et al., 1993; Wiki).
-Conversely, progestins, rectal progesterone, and injectable progesterone can all produce robust testosterone suppression in cisgender males (Wiki; Aly W., 2018; Aly W., 2019).
-Oral progesterone, in notable contrast to progestins, also has no apparent antigonadotropic effect in menopausal cisgender women (Holst, 1983; Holst et al., 1983; Ottosson, 1984; Maxson & Hargrove, 1985; Saarikoski, Yliskosk, & Penttilä, 1990).
+Conversely, progestins, rectal progesterone, and injectable progesterone can all produce robust testosterone suppression in cisgender males (Wiki; Aly W., 2019).
+Similarly, oral progesterone has little or no apparent antigonadotropic effect in menopausal cisgender women, which is again in notable contrast to progestins (Holst, 1983; Holst et al., 1983; Ottosson, 1984; Maxson & Hargrove, 1985; Saarikoski, Yliskosk, & Penttilä, 1990).

 Although progesterone levels with oral progesterone are very low, the metabolites of progesterone are formed in disproportionate amounts with the first pass (Sitruk-Ware et al., 1987; de Lignieres, Dennerstein, & Backstrom, 1995; de Lignieres, 1999; de Ziegler & Fanchin, 2000; Lobo, 2000; Kuhl, 2005).
 Moreover, while much less potent than progesterone, some of these metabolites have been found to have progestogenic activity similarly to progesterone (e.g., Besch et al., 1965; Junkermann, Runnebaum, & Lisboa, 1977; Lobo, 2000).
 This activity derives either from them having intrinsic progestogenic activity of their own or from being converted back into progesterone or other progestogenic metabolites (including in an intracrine fashion within tissues, for instance in the uterus).
 Examples of such metabolites include 20α-dihydroprogesterone, 20β-dihydroprogesterone, 5α-dihydroprogesterone, 3β-dihydroprogesterone, allopregnanolone, and 11-deoxycorticosterone.
 If the metabolites of oral progesterone contribute significantly to its progestogenic activity, then the progestogenic strength of oral progesterone would be greater than that implied by the progesterone levels that occur with it alone.
 However, this possibility is only theoretical and there is little literature discussing it.
 More research would be needed to determine if the metabolites of oral progesterone do indeed play a meaningful role in its progestogenic potency.
 In any case, oral progesterone is still a relatively weak progestogen based on clinical studies of its progestogenic effects.